gspr/etagsum/README.md

 ## Installing

-For now, etagsum is just a single executable Python script, and can be installed any way you like.
+For now, etagsum is just a single executable Python script `bin/etagsum`, and can be installed any way you like.
 All Python 3 versions should be supported.

 ## Running